A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

 \section{Non-IID Machine Learning Methods}

+Non-IID machine learning methods seek to account for distribution shifts by intelligently incorporating information from multiple distributions (i.e., domains) and fall into six categories: domain adaptation, transfer learning, test-time training, continual learning, domain generalization, and few-shot learning (see Figure \ref{fig:dist_shift}).
+These categories are primarily differentiated by their data handling procedure, which can also be viewed as how each method formulates the distribution shift problem \citep[chap.
+19]{pml2Book}.
+Analyzing each category's data handling procedures is central to understanding a method's practical utility for estimating workload associated with unknown tasks, as it provides insight into how these data handling procedures can take advantage of the unique characteristics of HRI datasets.

+Datasets used to train machine learning-based workload estimation methods are heavily impacted by the variability inherent in the physiological signals, noise within wearable sensor data, and range of potential human behaviors \citep{das2024cognitive}.
+These data characteristics present challenges unique to HRI application domains and differentiate them from other learning tasks (e.g., object detection, speech recognition).
+Additionally, most machine learning-based workload estimation methods rely on datasets collected in controlled experimental conditions.

-There are several non-IID machine learning methods that can account for different distribution shift types, including: transfer learning, domain adaptation, test-time training, continual learning, domain generalization, and few-shot learning.
-Each method corresponds to a specific distribution shift type and the number of distributions considered (see Figure 1).
-There are two primary distribution shifts: (1) Domain shift, and (2) Label shift.
-A domain shift indicates a distribution shift of the input features, and label shift indicates a shift of the output values.
+Methods within each category implement similar data handling procedures, where each category varies based upon the distribution shift type and number of distributions considered.
+There are two primary distribution shift types.
+A domain shift indicates a distribution shift of the input features (e.g., heart-rate variability, pupil diameter), and label shift (e.g., workload value) indicates a shift of the output values.
+Domain shifts can be characterized by changes to the range of values in various physiological signals or changes to the relative importance for any given physiological signal for estimating workload.
 Label shifts can be characterized by either a new distribution of output values, or a new set of values.
+For example, consider a training dataset where the cognitive workload values range from 0 to 15, with a mean value of 10 and a median value of 5.
+A testing dataset with a label shift may have cognitive workload values ranging from 5 to 20, or may have a mean and median value of 14.
+The degree to which these distribution shifts impact performance varies based upon the shift's magnitude and dataset size.